learn-co-curriculum/ruby-array-practice-array-methods/README.md

 ```

-**The `inspect` method* returns a string containing a human-readable representation of an object.
+**Note:** *The* `.inspect` *method returns a string containing a human-readable representation of an object.
+In this case, the list of the strings held in the array.*

-We generally prefer the `<<` to the following method that acheives the same result:
+The shovel method (`<<`) is the preferred syntax for adding elements to an array, however you might see other methods used in examples online:

-**The `.push` Method**
+#### The `.push` Method

-Calling `.push` on an array, and giving the push method an argument of the element you want to add to the array, will add that element to the *end* of the array.
+Calling `.push` on an array with an argument of the element you wish to add to that array, will also add that element to the *end* of the array.
+It has the same effect as the shovel method explained above:

 ```ruby
 famous_cats = ["lil' bub", "grumpy cat", "Maru"]